LaurisaNeuwirth/sommelAI-PourFormant/README.md

 ---

 ## Project Intent
-This project was built as part of a group technical competition and I am reconstituting it to demonstrate my expereince in:
+This project was built as part of a group technical competition and I am reconstituting it to demonstrate my h to

-- Developing feedback control loop algorithms

-- Designing control software for robotic manipulators

 Rather than building a hardware prototype, this simulation reimagines a project originally conceived in Paris in 2017: a playful robotic wine sommelier displayed on-screen.
 The updated version demonstrates core robotic control system concepts using modern simulation techniques and plain Ruby logic — portable, testable, and educational.